atomicretro/code_study/README.md

 # Abstract Data Structures
 This is a 1/2 academic, 1/2 practical attempt at creating some of the various abstract data types and structures in JavaScript.
 Each completed structure has been designed with both usability and efficiency in mind.
 Each file contains everything the associated structure would need to be usable in real-world applications.

-To use a data structure include `import [Data Structure] from 'file_name.js';` at the top of your JavaScript file.
+To use a data structure include `import [DataStructure] from '[file_name.js]';` at the top of your JavaScript file.

 The current working data structures are as follows:

 ### Stack
 `new Stack([element])`

-FIFO implementation of a hash map.
+FIFO stack implementation of a hash map.
 The keys of the hash represent their associated value's position in the stack.
 The 'top-most' element is kept track of using an internal `_pointer` property.

 A Stack can be declared with or without a starting element.